How To: Clean a Stone Fireplace

 Use a vacuum cleaner with a brush attachment to siphon dust from the fireplace surround, moving from the top to the bottom.
 This will reduce accumulations on the stone surface and speed up your cleaning.

-Then, follow fireplace preparation with your routine cleaning.
+Follow up your fireplace preparation with routine cleaning.

 During seasons of regular use, go through these steps for how to clean a stone fireplace on a weekly basis to remove light to moderate accumulations of soot, dirt, and grit that collect on the fireplace surround with each cozy night by the fire.